johngao2/EM-hotel-demand/README.md

     - each col is a (unit, week, day of week, stay_len) tuple, rows can be reduced to just look dates
     - when collapsing the multiindexed cols into numbers, that's used as the product number for trans vec
     - make sure to use fillna downfill to fill intraday avail
+    - avail fill example:
+      - e.g. 4 day stay on monday of week 1
+      - subtract 1/grp_size for all stay lengths of monday, subtract from stay lengths 1,2,3 on tuesday, lengths 1,2 on wednesday, length 1 on friday
   - trans:
     - each product num represents a combination of (unit, week, day of week, stay len tuple)
     - can use mod arithmetic to access specific product numbers